Prince Philip, Duke of Edinburgh: Charities and patronages

 Philip was patron of some 800 organisations, particularly focused on the environment, industry, sport, and education.
 His first solo engagement as Duke of Edinburgh was in March 1948, presenting prizes at the boxing finals of the London Federation of Boys' Clubs at the Royal Albert Hall.
 He was president of the National Playing Fields Association (now known as Fields in Trust) for 64 years, from 1947 until his grandson Prince William took over the role in 2013.
 He was appointed a fellow of the Royal Society in 1951.
 In 1952, he became patron of The Industrial Society (since renamed The Work Foundation).
-In the same year and after his father-in-law's death, he took over the role of the Ranger of Windsor Great Park, overseeing its protection and maintenance.
-From 1955 to 1957, he was president of The Football Association and served two terms as president of Marylebone Cricket Club, with his tenures starting in 1949 and 1974, respectively.
+In the same year, and after his father-in-law's death, he took over the role of the Ranger of Windsor Great Park, overseeing its protection and maintenance.
+From 1955 to 1957, Philip was president of The Football Association and also served two terms as president of the Marylebone Cricket Club, with his tenures starting in 1949 and 1974, respectively.
 In the same decade, he became the first patron of Lord's Taverners, a youth cricket and disability sports charity, for which he organised fundraising events.
-Between 1959 and 1965 Prince Philip was the president of BAFTA.
+Between 1959 and 1965 Philip was the president of BAFTA.
 He helped found the Australian Conservation Foundation in 1963 and the World Wildlife Fund in 1961 and served as the latter's UK president from 1961 to 1982, international president from 1981, and president emeritus from 1996.
 He was also president of the Zoological Society of London for two decades and was appointed an honorary fellow in 1977.
-Despite his involvement in initiatives for conserving nature, he was also criticised for practices such as fox hunting and shooting of game birds and the killing of a tiger in India in 1961.
-He was president of the International Equestrian Federation from 1964 to 1986, and served as chancellor of the universities of Cambridge, Edinburgh, Salford, and Wales.
-In 1965, at the suggestion of Prime Minister Harold Wilson, Philip became chair to a scheme set up for awarding industrial innovations, which later became known as the Queen's Awards for Enterprise.
+Despite his involvement in initiatives for conserving nature, he was also criticised for practices such as fox hunting, shooting of game birds and the killing of a tiger in India in 1961.
+He was president of the International Equestrian Federation from 1964 to 1986.
+In 1980 he became world champion in four-in-hand driving with the British national team.
+He served as chancellor of the universities of Cambridge, Edinburgh, Salford, and Wales.
+In 1965, at the suggestion of Harold Wilson, Philip became chair to a scheme set up for awarding industrial innovations, which later became known as The Queen's Awards for Enterprise.
 In the same year, Philip became president of the Council of Engineering Institutions and in that capacity he assisted with the inception of the Fellowship of Engineering (later the Royal Academy of Engineering), of which he later became the senior fellow.
 He also commissioned the Prince Philip Designers Prize and the Prince Philip Medal to recognise designers and engineers with exceptional contributions.
-In 1970, he was involved with the founding of The Maritime Trust for restoring and preserving historic British ships.
-In 2017, the British Heart Foundation thanked Prince Philip for being its patron for 55 years, during which time, in addition to organising fundraisers, he "supported the creation of nine BHF-funded centres of excellence".
+In 1970 he was involved with the founding of The Maritime Trust for restoring and preserving historic British ships.
+In 2017 the British Heart Foundation thanked Philip for being its patron for 55 years, during which time, in addition to organising fundraisers, he "supported the creation of nine BHF-funded centres of excellence".
 He was an honorary fellow of St Edmund's College, Cambridge.